... simply NOT the same

 Ordinary cloth face coverings are designed for use by non-medical wearers to mitigate the spread of COVID-19 by acting as a barrier against the outbound transmission of droplets from an infected wearer.
 Most are not intended to filter inbound microbe-size particles or pathogenic aerosols that may remain suspended in the air.
 As such, these coverings provide little protection for the wearer against inhaling infected microbes.
 Further, because some microorganisms can remain active on certain surfaces for as long as seven days, as the infected particles are encountered, the covering's outer layer can become a virtual petri dish that accumulates dangerous bio-burden build-up that can infect the wearer and cross-contaminate surfaces with which it comes into contact.

 The Research Consortium is excited about the opportunity to provide employers with accurate, unbiased information and data to help them narrow their search and find the face mask solution that best fits their specific needs.
-Our study, which has been downloaded several thousand times, is made available as a way to advance a greater understanding of the disease, its transmission, face covering efficacy and to help employers understand the various ways they can reduce community spread and ensure a more safe workplace and workforce.
+Our study, which has been downloaded several thousand times, is made available as a way to advance a greater understanding of the disease, its transmission, face covering efficacy and to help employers understand the ways they can reduce community spread and ensure a more safe workplace.